jinhqian/L645_Project/README.md

 |2022-12-11	 |Weighted GRU|0.681125	  |***0.800923***	|***0.716065***	|0.835418
 |2022-12-11	 |Weighted LSTM|0.671039  |0.785301	|0.706374	|0.832190

 We also tried Paragram word embedding.
 As the result shown, Weighted GRU gave us the highest F1 score.
-According to the confusion metrix, we found that Weighted GRU detects hate speech best (109 out of 164), and GRU detects the most number of offensive language correctly (1807 out of 1905).
+According to the confusion metrix, we found that Weighted GRU detects hate speech best (109 out of 164), and GRU detects the largest number of offensive language correctly (1807 out of 1905).

 Comfusion metrix:
 Weighted GRU           |  GRU